Talal Yassine

-He holds an Honorary Professorial Fellowship at the Crawford School of Public Policy within the Australian National University College of Asia and the Pacific and serves as an Adjunct Professor in the School of Business at Western Sydney University.

-Additionally, he served as Chairman of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT), a member of the board of DFAT's Australia Malaysia Institute, and a member of Australian Multicultural Council.
+Yassine served as Chairman of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT), a member of the board of DFAT's Australia Malaysia Institute, and a member of Australian Multicultural Council.

-For his work, he was named Professional of the Year in 2012 and Man of the Year in 2016 in the Australian Muslim Achievement Awards.
-In 2010, he was awarded a Medal of the Order of Australia (OAM) for his contribution to the country's business, education, and multicultural community.

-Early life
+Early life and education

-He is the eldest of eight children of Lebanese Muslims Ali, a poor tobacco farmer, and Fatma Yassine from the rural north of Lebanon.
+Yassine is the eldest of eight children of Lebanese Muslims Ali, a tobacco farmer, and Fatma Yassine from the rural north of Lebanon.
 He was four years old when his family migrated to the western suburbs of Sydney, Australia in 1977 to escape the war in their country of origin.
 His father worked in a factory while his mother looked after the six boys and two girls.
 Education was prioritised in the household, although neither parent was highly educated and the family struggled financially.
 All of the children are professionals and have about 30 degrees between them.

-Attending Granville Boys High School from 1984 to 1990, he was elected as school captain and dreamed of becoming a lawyer, practicing the profession in the local community.
-At first, he went to study at the University of Sydney, then transferred to Macquarie University where he graduated with a Arts degree and law degree.
+Attending Granville Boys High School from 1984 to 1990, he dreamed of becoming a lawyer in the local community.
+He studied at the University of Sydney, then transferred to Macquarie University where he graduated with an arts degree and law degree.
 He holds a Master of Laws from the University of Sydney and a Master of Business Administration from Deakin University.

-In an interview by the Australia Broadcasting Corporation's Radio National on 22 July 2018 Yassine said that he's married with three daughters and a son.